 Section 1.
 K.S.A.
-2018 Supp.
-44-510h is hereby amended to read as follows: 44-510h. (a) It shall be the duty of the employer to provide the services of a healthcare provider, and-such the medical, surgical and hospital treatment, including nursing, medicines, medical and surgical supplies, ambulance, crutches, apparatus and transportation to and from the home of the injured employee to a place outside the community in which-such the employee resides, and within-such the community if the director, in the director's discretion, so orders, including transportation expenses computed in accordance with-subsection (a) of K.S.A.
+2020 Supp.
+44-510h is hereby amended to read as follows: 44-510h. (a) It shall be the duty of the employer to provide the services of a healthcare provider designated by the injured employee, and such medical, surgical and hospital treatment, including nursing, medicines, medical and surgical supplies, ambulance, crutches, apparatus and transportation to and from the home of the injured employee to a place outside the community in which such employee resides and within such community if the director, in the director's discretion, so orders, including transportation expenses computed in accordance with K.S.A.
 44-515(a), and amendments thereto, as may be reasonably necessary to cure and relieve the employee from the effects of the injury.

 - (b) (1) If the director finds, upon application of an injured employee, that the services of the healthcare provider furnished as provided in subsection (a) and rendered on behalf of the injured employee are not satisfactory, the director may authorize the appointment of some other healthcare provider.
 In any such case, the employer shall submit the names of two healthcare providers who, if possible given the availability of local healthcare providers, are not associated in practice together.
 The injured employee may select one from the list who shall be the authorized treating healthcare provider.
-If the injured employee is unable to obtain satisfactory services from any of the healthcare providers submitted by the employer under this paragraph, either party or both parties may request the director to select a treating healthcare provider. - (2) Without application or approval, an employee may consult a healthcare provider of the employee's choice for the purpose of examination, diagnosis or treatment, but the employer shall only be liable for the fees and charges of-such the healthcare provider up to a total amount of \$500 \$2,000.
-The amount allowed for-such the examination, diagnosis or treatment shall not be used to obtain a functional impairment rating.
+If the injured employee is unable to obtain satisfactory services from any of the healthcare providers submitted by the employer under this paragraph, either party or both parties may request the director to select a treating healthcare provider. - (2) Without application or approval, an employee may consult a healthcare provider of the employee's choice for the purpose of examination, diagnosis or treatment, but the employer shall only be liable for the fees and charges of such healthcare provider up to a total amount of \$500.
+The amount allowed for such examination, diagnosis or treatment shall not be used to obtain a functional impairment rating.
 Any medical opinion obtained in violation of this prohibition shall not be admissible in any claim proceedings under the workers compensation act.